 ABSTRACT max.
 250 words.; currently 249; must include years of data and years of analysis

-Introduction: Social isolation is associated with greater mortality, and marriage is protective, although sex differences are documented.
+Introduction: Social isolation is associated with greater mortality, and marriage is associated with reduced risk, although sex differences are documented.
 The social isolation-mortality association within marriage is understudied.
-This study investigated associations of a married person’s social isolation with his/her mortality risk and his/her spouse’s mortality risk, and whether associations vary by spousal isolation concordance.
+This study investigated associations of married person’s social isolation with his/her mortality risk and his/her spouse’s mortality risk, and whether associations vary by spousal isolation concordance.

 Methods: The study used longitudinal data from a cohort of U.S. adults containing 143,663 opposite-sex spousal dyads (287,326 individuals).
 A modified Social Network Index was used to assess social isolation.
 In 2020, multivariable Cox proportional hazard regression examined associations of social isolation with all-cause, cancer, and cardiovascular disease (CVD) mortality over 34 years of follow up (1982-2016).